 Osteoporosis is a disease of the bones.
 It happens when you lose too much bone, make too little bone or both.
-As a result, bones become weak and can break from a minor fall or, in serious cases, even from simple actions, like sneezing or bumping into furniture.
+As a result, your bones become weak and may break from a minor fall or, in serious cases, even from simple actions, like sneezing or bumping into furniture.

-About 9 million Americans have osteoporosis and an estimated 48 million have low bone density.
-This means that nearly 60% of adults age 50 and older are at risk of breaking a bone and should be concerned about bone health.
-Studies also suggest that approximately one in two women and up to one in four men age 50 and older will break a bone due to osteoporosis.
+About 54 million Americans have osteoporosis and low bone mass, placing them at increased risk for osteoporosis.
+Studies suggest that approximately one in two women and up to one in four men age 50 and older will break a bone due to osteoporosis.

 Breaking a bone is a serious complication of osteoporosis, especially when you’re older.
 Broken bones due to osteoporosis are most likely to occur in the hip, spine and wrist, but other bones can break too.
 Broken bones can cause severe pain that may not go away.
-With osteoporosis some people lose height and become shorter.
-It can also affect your posture, causing you to become stooped or hunched.
-This happens when the bones of the spine, called vertebrae, begin to break or collapse, it affects your posture and causes you to become stooped or hunched.
+Osteoporosis also causes some people to lose height.
+When osteoporosis causes the bones of the spine, called vertebrae, to break or collapse, it affects your posture and causes you to become stooped or hunched.

-Osteoporosis may even keep you from getting around easily and doing the things you enjoy.
-This can make you feel isolated and depressed.
+Osteoporosis may even keep you from getting around easily and doing the things you enjoy, which may bring feelings of isolation or depression.
 It can also lead to other health problems.
 Twenty percent of seniors who break a hip die within one year from problems related to the broken bone itself or surgery to repair it.
 Many of those who survive need long-term nursing home care.

 Osteoporosis is responsible for two million broken bones and $19 billion in related costs every year.
 By 2025, experts predict that osteoporosis will be responsible for approximately three million fractures and $25.3 billion in costs each year.

-Osteoporosis is often called the “silent disease," because you could have it now or be at-risk without even realizing it.
-You can’t feel your bones becoming weaker.
-Breaking a bone is often the first clue that you have osteoporosis or you may notice that you are getting shorter or your upper back is curving forward.
-If you are experiencing height loss or your spine is curving, talk to a doctor or healthcare professional right away as the disease may be advanced.
+Osteoporosis is often called a silent disease because you can’t feel your bones getting weaker.
+Breaking a bone is often the first sign that you have osteoporosis or you may notice that you are getting shorter or your upper back is curving forward.
+If you are experiencing height loss or your spine is curving, be sure to talk to your doctor or another healthcare professional right away as the disease may be already be advanced.